zotochev/bot-environment/README.md

     - WEBHOOK_HOST

 ## todo
-- [x] setup docker compose environment
-    - [x] to support any number of bots
-        - support any number of bots will be achived by creating bot interface
-    - secrets folder

-- [ ] create `bot interface`
-    - [x] define common info for all bots
-        - [x] database credentials and type
-    - [x] env vars
-        - [x] define required env variables
-            - TELEGRAM_TOKEN="<token>"
-        - env variables should be set in .env file `bot/secrets/.env`
-            - should have `bot/secrets/.env.sample` file

     - [ ] Registration mechanism:
         - Create simple self written registration mechanism
             - [ ] Script that sends requests to `services register`: